Peach Jam stats: 14.4 PPG, 53.2 FG%, 46.4 3PT%, 2.6 RPG, 3.0 APG (2-3 record)

 Collin Cooper was a bright spot for Woodz Elite at Peach, and while his offense (13.2 PPG, 2.2 APG) was much-improved from the regular season, it was his defense that helped Woodz stay competitive.
 The 6-foot-2 Cooper upped his averages across the board, and showcased an ability to get in the lane and get to the line.
 Cooper is currently receiving low-to-mid major offers, but should see an uptick in his recruitment after an impressive showing in North Augusta.

-Tag(s): Circuit Board Session Awards 17U NIKE EYBL Session 1: Dallas Divisions PSA Cardinals (NYC) Brad Beal Elite (MO) Team Takeover (DC) Boo Williams (VA) All Ohio Red (OH) Houston Hoops (TX) Howard Pulley (MN) AOT Running Rebels (GA) Team CP3 (NC) Pro Skills (TX) Team Melo (MD) Nike Team Florida (FL) Indy Heat (IN) The Family Detroit (MI) Playaz Club (NJ) E1T1 United (FL) New York Lightning Georgia Stars Oakland Soldiers (CA) Las Vegas Prospects (NV) Drive Nation (TX) BABC (MA) Renaissance (NY) City Rocks (NY) Bluff City Legends (TN) Seattle Rotary (WA) MOKAN Elite (KS) Mac Irvin Fire (IL) The Truth (CA) MeanStreets (IL) Team Final (PA) CIA Bounce (CAN) Expressions Elite (MA) Woodz Elite (AR) Team United (NC) MEBO Team Hood (MS) UPLAY Canada Team WhyNot (CA) Nike Phamily (CA) Rose City Rebels (OR) Division A Division B Division C Division D Pool A Pool B Pool C Pool D 2018 Peach Jam Pool A Pool B Pool C Pool D Team Griffin (OK) We All Can Go (TN) Griffins
+Tag(s): News Session Awards 17U NIKE EYBL Session 1: Dallas Divisions PSA Cardinals (NY) Brad Beal Elite (MO) Team Takeover (DC) Boo Williams (VA) All Ohio Red (OH) Houston Hoops (TX) Howard Pulley (MN) AOT Running Rebels (GA) Team CP3 (NC) Pro Skills (TX) Team Melo (MD) Nike Team Florida (FL) Indy Heat (IN) The Family Detroit (MI) Playaz Club (NJ) E1T1 United (FL) New York Lightning (NY) Georgia Stars (GA) Oakland Soldiers (CA) Las Vegas Prospects (NV) Drive Nation (TX) BABC (MA) Renaissance (NY) City Rocks (NY) Bluff City Legends (TN) Seattle Rotary (WA) MOKAN Elite (KS) Mac Irvin Fire (IL) The Truth (CA) MeanStreets (IL) Team Final (PA) Nike Bounce (CAN) Expressions Elite (MA) Woodz Elite (AR) Team United (NC) MEBO Team Hood (MS) UPLAY Canada (CAN) Team WhyNot (CA) Nike Phamily (CA) Rose City Rebels (OR) Division A Division B Division C Division D Pool A Pool B Pool C Pool D Pool A Pool B Pool C Pool D Team Griffin (OK) We All Can Go (TN) Griffins